Sing-a-ma-jigs: Special Edition

 There are two Birthday Sing-a-ma-jigs: the pink "Birthday Soprano" and the blue "Birthday Tenor".
 Each sings "Happy Birthday to You" in different pitches in addition to chattering and harmonizing with other Sing-a-ma-jig characters, and rather than saying "Goodbye" or "See you later", The birthday tenor signs off by saying, "Can I have cake too?" and the birthday soprano signs off by saying, "Bye Bye, Birthday!".

 There are also Mickey Mouse and Minnie Mouse Sing-a-ma-jigs.
 Mickey and Minnie each sing a favorite Disney tune.
 Mickey sings the Mickey Mouse Clubhouse theme song and Minnie sings the Hot Dog Dance.

 The Hits!

-There are 3 Sing-a-ma-jigs of a series part called "The Hits!".
-These were only sold in the UK, Japan, and Korea, and they all have the Voice Wiggle Effect.
+There are 3 Sing-a-ma-jigs in the series' lineup part, it's called "The Hits!".
+These were only sold in the UK and East Asia and they all have the "Voice Wiggle" effect.

 Kohl's Exclusives

-3 more dolls were part released in 2011 as Kohl's Exclusives.
+3 more dolls were released in 2011 as Kohl's exclusives.

 Duets

 Sing-a-ma-jigs "Duets" consist of one larger character holding another smaller character.
-With one press of the belly, they simultaneously open their mouths to sing, harmonize, and chatter together.
+With one's "key press" in the stomach, they simultaneously open their mouths to sing, harmonize, and chatter together.